lxsameer/blog/src/_posts/2014-9-24-mobile-app-and-pre-populated-databases.md

 """
 {% endhighlight %}

-As you can see ( probably ) I separate my records using `65` (`e` in `ASCII`).
-And `64` to separate my fields (Since my data in just some numbers it wasn't a problem to use separators in alphabet range).
+As you can see (probably) I separate my records using `65` (`e` in `ASCII`).
+And `64` to separate my fields (Since my data in just some numbers, it wasn't a problem to use separators in alphabet range).
 With this approach my data shrank to only 350Kb which was much smaller.
-Long story short I parsed my data in javascript like this:
+Long story short, I parsed my data in javascript like this:

 {% highlight javascript linenos %}
         this.parse_bytes = function(data) {